NathanGitHubCode/VendingMachineSoftware/capstone/README.md

-## Module 1 Capstone - Vending Machine Software
+## Vending Machine Software

-You're developing an application for the newest vending machine distributor, Umbrella Corp.
+We've developed an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that's integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.

-### Application requirements
+### Application use cases

 1. The vending machine dispenses beverages, candy, chips, and gum.
    - Each vending machine item has a Name and a Price.